 |Aquinas gotcher back, Jack . . . er, Aristotle.|

 • Interest in the Just Third Way.
-Inquiries about the Just Third Way have been increasing over the last couple of weeks.
+Inquiries about the Just Third Way and Justice University have been increasing over the last couple of weeks.
 A particular area of interest is finance, that is, the subjects of money and credit, banking, and how new capital formation is funded.
 We even had the trained philosopher noted above comment on how he would like to know more about “past savings and future savings” and how it fits into the Just Third Way and thus into the Aristotelian-Thomist philosophical framework.
 By the way, the philosopher, who teaches at a college, has agreed to do a foreword for Red Star Over Bethlehem, which we hope to publish soon.

 • Ferree Compendium.
 A great deal of progress has been made in formatting the compendium of some of the key short writings of CESJ co-founder Father William Ferree.
 Work is expected to be completed soon on the section introductions.